Temple View: 1955–1958

 David O. McKay visited New Zealand in 1955, and was duly impressed with the project.
 He initially came to curtail the building programme, but on visiting with the members, feeling their enthusiasm and goodwill and inspecting the construction sites he decided to expand it.
 He authorised the construction of two more buildings: the David O. McKay Auditorium and the Matthew Cowley administration building.
 The classrooms and the dormitories under construction were initially to be the extent of the school.
 A little later on looking up at the hill of the farm adjacent to the project he pointed and said a "there we shall build a temple".

 The building programme took on added emphasis with the announcement of the construction of the Temple and the two additional school buildings.
-The ground for the temple was broken on 21 December by President Wendell B. Mendenhall, Ariel S. Balliff (President of the new Zealand Mission), and Elder George.
-R. Biesinger.
-Immediately after the ceremony, excavation of the site was started, and within 72 hours a pit twice the size of a football field was dug out to a depth of 19 feet.
+The ground for the temple was broken on 21 December by President Wendell B. Mendenhall.
 President McKay had given everyone two years to build the temple.
 Elder Rosenvall who was previously working on the motel was set apart to supervise the building of the temple.

-There were no fatalities or serious injuries during the construction of the temple, school and accompanying buildings.
-Two infants died in the early stages of the project.
-One child was still born to a sister who with her husband were temporarily residing in the greenhouse, and another child drowned in the stream that used to run behind the single men's accommodation.